michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 You are not familiar with Git?
 Use this [quick-start guide][gitlink].

-Read carefully the instructions to [setup your environmentt][setup].
+Read carefully the instructions to [setup your environment][setup].

 [setup]: ./SETUP.md
 [gitlink]: http://pcottle.github.io/learnGitBranching/